andrewsuadnya/FinalProject_DE_DigitalSkola/README.md

-# FinalProject_DE_DigitalSkola
+# 📊 Automated Data Pipeline for Financial News Sentiment Analysis

 ![Untitled-2024-06-23-1930](https://github.com/andrewsuadnya/FinalProject_DE_DigitalSkola/assets/90898706/0dfb04d3-f428-4dfe-bf5b-6bf8bf9cdc8d)

 ## Project Overview

-This project is a part of the final project Data Engineering at Digital Skola, aiming to implement a data engineering pipeline using the following technologies:
+This project is part of the final assessment for the Data Engineering program at DigitalSkola.
+It implements an automated data pipeline that collects, analyzes, and stores financial news to provide sentiment insights for market monitoring.
+The pipeline integrates several tools:
 - **Finnhub API**: To fetch news data.
 - **MongoDB Atlas**: To store news data fetched from Finnhub.
 - **PostgreSQL**: To store the sentiment analysis results of the news.
 - **Apache Airflow**: To orchestrate and schedule tasks in the pipeline.

+## 🔁 Pipeline Flow Summary

+1. **Extract** news data from the Finnhub API.
+2. **Load** data into MongoDB Atlas.
+3. **Analyze** the sentiment of the news articles.
+4. **Load** sentiment results into PostgreSQL.
+5. **Orchestrate** all tasks using Airflow.

 ## Steps